appsignal/appsignal-ruby/.changesets/updates-to-error-level-instead-of-debug-level-for-better-visibility-of-critical-failures-.md

 ---
-bump: minor
+bump: patch
 type: change
 ---

-Updates to error level instead of debug level for better visibility of critical failures.
+Use error level for displaying backtraces instead for better visibility of critical failures.